Crater lakes

 - Gregory B. Pasternack and Johan C. Varekamp.
 The geochemistry of Keli Mutu crater lakes, Flores, Indonesia.
 Geochemical Journal, Vol.28, pp.243 to 262, 1994

-Kelimutu crater lakes on the map
+Kelimutu crater lakes are included in the following article:

-Landmarks of Indonesia
+Wonders of Indonesia

 Volcanoes